ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

 A Third Example with chemostats
 -------------------------------

-Often, it is interesting to study reaction diffusion system driven out of equilibrium.
+Often, it is interesting to study reaction-diffusion systems driven out of equilibrium.
-One interesting feature to emulate such non equilibrium conditions is concept of chemostat.
+One interesting feature to emulate such non-equilibrium conditions is the concept of chemostat.

 A chemostat can be seen as a boolean flag that tells if the quantity of a given species at a given position should be maintained at a fixed value regardless of the events (diffusion/reaction).